France Road Trip: Visiting Troyes With Kids

 Mrs T enjoys Troyes delicacy andouillette

-It certainly wasn’t for me but Paul ordered a trio of andouillette for main course.
+It certainly wasn’t for me, but my husband ordered a trio of andouillette for main course.
 I stuck with the duck – which was excellent.

 Trio of andouillette in Troyes